Thesis and Dissertation Information

 References and Citations

-Be consistent in citation and reference style throughout the thesis, according to the style manual you are following.
+Be consistent in citation and reference style throughout the manuscript, according to the style manual you are following.
 There must be a reference for every citation in the text.
 The spelling of the author’s name and the publication year must match between the text and reference entry.
 Multiple citations between parentheses must be in either chronological or alphabetical order.

 Western Libraries offers online quick guides to the most common citation styles and other helpful information.